-Inflation Update in LATAM: What You Need to Know About Economic Stability?
+Inflation in Latin America: What You Need to Know

 For the last couple of years, a single term has taken center stage in global economic updates: inflation.
-The phenomenon of increasing inflation and its ongoing impacts have significantly affected Latin America.
+The phenomenon and its ongoing impacts have significantly affected the region.
+Inflation in Latin America is both an economic worry and a shadow of the past, as many countries have suffered historic bouts of hyperinflation.

-Although Venezuela and Argentina have gained notoriety for their prolonged struggle with elevated inflation rates, the remaining countries in Latin America have also found themselves grappling with the challenge of mounting inflation.
+Although Venezuela and Argentina have gained notoriety for their prolonged struggle with elevated inflation rates, other countries have also found themselves grappling with the challenge of mounting inflation in Latin America.
+Although it will pass, it is problematic in the short term.

-An Inflation Update in LATAM has to include the Gross average National income per capita in the region
+Inflation in LATAM has to include the Gross average National income per capita in the region

 Latin America and the Caribbean are doing well despite challenges like the pandemic, Russia’s actions in Ukraine, and higher US interest rates.
 In 2022, the economy grew by 3.9% and the region’s economy is now bigger than before the pandemic.